moonlight0551/BASIC/README.md

 life.bas - An MBASIC version of Conways famous Game of Life.

 1Dlife10.bas - A 1d version of Conways Game of Life using random data as a starting point.
 You can choose the number of generations and iterations.
-Based om Usagi Electric code in his Youtube video here https://www.youtube.com/watch?v=bpdYBsgYF_c&t=664s
+Based on Usagi Electric's code in his Youtube video here https://www.youtube.com/watch?v=bpdYBsgYF_c&t=664s